m13253/go-textwidth/README.md

 ## Bugs

-This library does not support Middle East languages requiring special BiDi shaping algorithms contributions are welcome.
+This library does not support Middle East languages requiring special BiDi shaping algorithms.
+Maybe the library will work out-of-the box, but maybe it will not work.

+Contributions are welcome.

 ## License